Blaxploitation horror films

 Blaxploitation horror films are a genre of horror films involving mostly black actors.
-In 1972 director William Crain did the first blaxploitation horror film, Blacula.
+In 1972, William Crain directed what is considered to be the first blaxploitation horror film, Blacula.

 History

 Blaxploitation films, regardless of subgenre, spawned from race movies.
 These were films that started appearing in the 1930s–1940s.
 They were meant to segregate films featuring an all black cast from mainstream Hollywood movies.
 Many of these films already had the element of horror integrated into them.
 Over time these films transcended into their own subgenre of film, blaxploitation horror films.
 In the 1950s to 1960s Hollywood started to integrate films produced and starring African Americans into mainstream media.

 There was backlash by several African American directors and actors that did not want to be integrated into mainstream media.
 They wanted to stay independent which caused them to create more of what were originally known as race movies.
 This happened during the 1960s–70s which was during the time of the Civil Rights Movement.

 African Americans were in fury at ongoing white oppression and wanted something that they could call their own.
 They began creating films that were directed, starring, and produced by African Americans.
 In an effort to maintain their cultural identity they made it a point to emphasize the stereotypes the white media was portraying them as.
 They called this genre blaxploitation.
 Many blaxploitation films have a mix of comedy and horror.

 However, director William Crain took the aspect of horror in these films one step further and created the first blaxploitation horror film, Blacula.
 As a result, a new subgenre of blaxploitation was created, dedicated solely to horror.